terryma/snoocore/cookies.md

 });
 ```

-Or get the modhash and the `reddit_session` cookie value from an existing session elsewhere (browser, etc.)

 ## Raw API call

-If you are feeling pure, it is possible to use the reddit API directly as well.
+Feeling pure?
+It is also possible to use the reddit API directly as well.

 Simply apply the basic usage guidelines and make a call to [`POST /api/login`](http://www.reddit.com/dev/api#POST_api_login):